-Portal hypertension is a hallmark of liver cirrhosis, the result of different causes of chronic liver injury including non-alcoholic fatty liver disease (NAFLD).
+Portal hypertension is a hallmark of liver cirrhosis, the result of different causes of chronic liver injury including metabolic dysfunction-associated steatotic liver disease (MASLD; previously called non-alcoholic fatty liver disease or NAFLD).
 Being interconnected to the liver via the hepatic portal vein, the spleen can become enlarged due to increased portal venous pressure.
-The results presented today from large-scale, deep-learning MRI analysis show enlarged spleen volume in type 2 diabetes (T2D) and NAFLD patients compared to disease control groups potentially reflecting an increased portal venous pressure occurring already early in NAFLD.
+The results presented today from large-scale, deep-learning MRI analysis show enlarged spleen volume in type 2 diabetes (T2D) and MASLD patients compared to disease control groups potentially reflecting an increased portal venous pressure occurring already early in MASLD.
 The work has been performed as a collaboration between Uppsala University and Antaros Medical.

 Title: The association of spleen volume with sex, age, type 2-diabetes, and non-alcoholic fatty liver disease-initial results from more than 35, 000 UK Biobank participants